Joe Willock: Newcastle United

 On 1 February 2021, Willock joined Newcastle United on loan for the remainder of the 2020–21 season.
 On 6 February, Willock scored in the 16th minute on his debut in a 3–2 win over Southampton.
 After scoring in three consecutive substitute appearances against Tottenham Hotspur, West Ham United and Liverpool, Willock was rewarded with a start against Leicester City, where he was once again on target, scoring the opening goal in a 4–2 win.
 On 14 May, Willock scored in a 4–3 defeat against Manchester City.
 On 19 May, he scored in his sixth consecutive league game, becoming the youngest player in Premier League history to do so at the age of 21 years and 272 days, a record previously held by Romelu Lukaku.
 This was surpassed by Rasmus Højlund on 18 February 2024.
 Four days later, on the final day of the Premier League season, he scored again to equal the club record of consecutive games scored in, set by Alan Shearer.

 On 13 August 2021, Newcastle confirmed the signing of Willock on a six-year contract.
 The fee was reported to be £25 million.
 On 19 February 2022, Willock scored his first goal since signing permanently for the club, in a 1–1 draw against West Ham United.
 The following week, he scored Newcastle's second goal in a 2–0 win over Brentford.

-On 16 March 2025 Joe Willock came off the bench to appear in the 2025 EFL Cup final and become part of the first Newcastle United team to win a major domestic honour in 70 years.
+On 16 March 2025, Willock came off the bench to appear in the 2025 EFL Cup final and become part of the first Newcastle United team to win a major domestic honour in 70 years.
 Willock had scored the team's only goal against Nottingham Forest in the second round of the tournament to help the club to the final.
+On 28 January 2026, he scored his first UEFA Champions League goal in a 1–1 away draw with Paris Saint-Germain.